 Paul Langille recorded "Don't You Believe".

-Doug was born in the first year of Atomic Time in southern Ontario and grew up there in the harbour town of Goderich.
+Doug was born in southern Ontario and grew up there in a harbour town.

 After a high school assembly performance he realized that girls were more interested in his music than in his athletic ability so no more football.

 He performed for a summer in Grand Bend, another Lake Huron resort town, and began to write songs.

 Toronto, Kingston, Hamilton, Montreal and London became his formative turf, performing at Smales Pace and Knight 11 coffeehouses and, with the help of manager Walter Grasser, stepping up to Toronto's Riverboat and the early festivals across Canada.

 Randy Bachman was an early supporter, buying up his publishing (and graciously returning those rights in later years) and Valdy recorded two of Doug's songs on A&M records, giving his career a certain early legitimacy.

 Doug started to release albums of original material in 1974 and was among the first Canadian folk artists to self-release their albums outside of the regular music labels.